What’re the Best Japanese String Instruments?

 Taishogoto

 The Taishogoto was created by musician Gorō Morita in Nagoya in 1912.
 He had been given a two-year scholarship by the country’s first prime minister to study musical instruments in Europe and the United States.
-He conceived of combining the mechanics of a typewriter with an instrument after returning from his studies.

 10. Tonkori